Skip To Main Content

 PSSA Center

-Each year, the Elizabethtown Area School District is required to administer the Pennsylvania System of School Assessment (PSSA) to students in grades 3 through 8.
-These standardized tests evaluate our students' proficiency in mathematics, reading, and writing, with additional assessments in science for grades 4 and 8.
-This year, the testing window is scheduled from April 21 to May 2.
-Individual student scores, provided only to their respective schools, can be used to assist teachers in identifying students who may be in need of additional educational opportunities, and school scores provide information to schools and districts for curriculum and instruction improvement discussions and planning.
-If you have any questions or concerns regarding the state assessment system, please do not hesitate to reach out to your child's school principal.
+The Elizabethtown Area School District must administer the Pennsylvania System of School Assessment (PSSA) to students in grades 3 through 8 each year.
+These standardized tests evaluate our students' proficiency in mathematics, reading, and writing, with additional assessments in science for grades 5 and 8.
+This year, the testing window is scheduled from April 22 to May 2.
+Makeup testing will occur the week of May 5-9.

 Why is the PSSA important